College of Dentistry

 Combined Programs for Dental Students

-- The College of Dentistry offers an integrated dental and graduate research training program culminating in the awarding of both a D.M.D. and a Ph.D. in Biomedical Science.
+- The College of Dentistry offers an integrated dental and graduate research training program culminating in the awarding of both a D.M.D. and a Ph.D. in Biomedical Sciences.
 The joint D.M.D./Ph.D. program is offered in collaboration with the College of Medicine Interdisciplinary Program in Biomedical Sciences and prepares students for a career in the dental academic setting using skills acquired in clinical practice and clinical education as well as basic and/or translational research.
 This program will typically take 7-8 years to complete.

 - The College of Dentistry offers joint D.M.D./M.P.H. program, which is open to current D.M.D. students who are interested in receiving graduate training in the science, principles, and practice of public health.
 This program is offered collaboratively by the College of Dentistry and the College of Public Health and Health Professions.
 Under the joint degree program, a student can obtain both degrees in approximately one year less than it would take to obtain them if pursued consecutively.
 This program will add about one academic year to the time required to complete the D.M.D. degree.